Location: About 80 km northwest of Cuzco in the Andes Mountains in Peru

 Broadly, Machu Picchu is divided into the urban or citadel sector which forms the core and the agricultural sector which forms the outside.
 The urban sector was further sub-divided into the Sacred District, the Popular District, and the District of the nobility and the priests.
 The buildings in the urban sector are well connected by paths and narrow lanes in the form of stairways.

-The Sacred District includes Intihuatana — the Temple of the Sun, and the Room of Three Widows.
+The Sacred District includes Intihuatana — the Temple of the Sun, and the Room of Three Windows.
 Inti, the Sun God is the principal deity of the Incas.
-The Popular or Residential district, was used by the common people for residential purposes, and also contained store houses.
+The Popular or Residential district was used by the common people for residential purposes, and also contained storehouses.
 The nobility and the priests lived in houses built across a slope.
-'Amautas' or wise men lived in houses with red walled buildings and the Nustas or princesses lived in trapezoid rooms.
+‘Amautas’ or wise men lived in houses with red-walled buildings and the Nustas or princesses lived in trapezoid rooms.

 If you move southwards from the central plaza you actually travel towards the base of a trapezoid.
-The foot of the Royal palace to the west and an urin mausoleum in the east gives the impression of a condor descending on a cave; hence the name, Crypt of Condor.
+The foot of the Royal Palace to the west and an in the mausoleum in the east gives the impression of a condor descending on a cave; hence the name, Crypt of Condor.

 The Inca Trail

 Machu Pichu visit is an adventure through forested hilly tracts.
 The trail takes you almost vertically upwards to Machu Picchu from the basin of River Urubamba.
 Before embarking on this trek you need to acclimatize at Cusco almost 80 km away.
 The journey from Urubamba to Machu Picchu up the slopes of Andes Mountains takes three or four days and is entirely trekked.
 This is an exquisite trek and hence focus your efforts and energies on this trek.